 So, the key takeaways here are: get a taxi home after dark (even if it’s just a short distance), ignore the local men if they harass you, don’t go to the beach in the dark by yourself, and don’t wave your flashy belongings around like a fool.
 That’s it!

-Everything I covered in my super-detailed Costa Rica packing list post (check it out here!) applies to Puerto Viejo, but especially mosquito repellent and bite relief.
-The mosquitoes were persistent in Puerto Viejo, so don’t forget to pack these things!
+Everything I covered in my super-detailed Costa Rica packing list post (check it out here!) applies to Puerto Viejo, but, in case you don’t have time to read that full post, here are the essentials you’ll need for Puerto Viejo!

-I have a post all about the currency in Costa Rica since it’s surprisingly complicated, which you can read here.
-In brief, bring some US Dollars in cash and your bank card to Costa Rica.
+I have a post all about the currency in Costa Rica since it’s surprisingly complicated, which you can read here, but in brief, bring some US Dollars in cash and your bank card to Costa Rica.
 Don’t get any Costa Rican Colones before you arrive in the country as you’ll get a sh*t exchange rate!

 Like, seriously.
 Don’t forget it.